-Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must demonstrate financial need to qualify
+Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must demonstrate financial need to qualify.

 Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
-When reporting guestions H1 and H2, non-need-based aid that is used to meet need should be counted as needbased aid.
+When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as need-based aid.

-Note: Suggested order of precedence for counting non-need money as need-based: 6.
-Non-need outside grants
+Note: Suggested order of precedence for counting non-need money as need-based:

-1. Non-need institutional grants 2.
-Non-need tuition waivers
+1. Non-need institutional grants

+2. Non-need tuition waivers

-- 7. Non-need student loans - 3.
-Non-need athletic awards 4.
-Non-need federal grants 5.
-Non-need state grants
+3. Non-need athletic awards4.
+Non-need federal grants

+5. Non-need state grants